 Residential students may return to University housing starting January 13, 2021.
 This date applies to all residence halls, apartments, and hotels.
 Undergraduate on-campus courses resume on Tuesday, January 19, following the Martin Luther King, Jr. holiday.
 Further details will be provided to residential student directly from the Office of Residential Life.

 - Will students be tested for COVID-19 before returning to campus in January?
 NEW

 As we did in the fall, all residential students and student athletes are required to be tested at Maryville for COVID-19 between Wednesday, January 13 and Saturday, January 16.
 Maryville has arranged for free rapid testing on campus during these days, and students will sign up for appointments.
-The tests are administered by In House Physicians, a company comprised of a team of medical professionals.
+The tests will be administered by staff in the Office of Health and Wellness.

 If a student tests positive for COVID-19, Maryville will work with public health officials to determine whether alternate housing should be provided for any residential students who are experiencing symptoms of COVID-19 or are diagnosed with COVID-19.
 Residential students may be able to isolate in their current living space, may be required to relocate to alternative housing for the isolation period or may be asked to return home.
 Residential Life and the Health and Wellness Office have developed protocols so that isolated residential students will continue to have access to services such as meals, package delivery and trash removal.

 Additional information about this testing process, including how to schedule an appointment, will be communicated to students prior to their return in January 2021.

 - What happens if I am positive for COVID-19 when tested on campus?

 Our team from the Health and Wellness Office will consult with you about your options so that you can attend to your health needs while also continuing with the start of the academic year.
 Students will be provided with the choice to return home until they are clear of the virus and then move into University housing at a later date or move into a designated residential building for isolation until they are clear of the virus.